Secret document for job hunting/career changes for non-major developers who spent 30 million won

 I couldn't find any interest in the major I chose based on my grades, and the future felt so bleak.

-Then, I discovered "coding" through a startup club.
+Then, I discovered 'coding' through an entrepreneurship club.

 The process of turning ideas into reality and seeing them with my own eyes was truly fun.